vinstah/neoscript/README.md

 Link to demo is at http://andrei.reborweb.co.nz/hi

+if you want the Waving.js go to wavingcssanimations folder :)

+Download the Whole Zip or Git clone

 The CSS3 compiliation on there is from Callmenick.com so Thanks to that Guy :)

 Enjoy